gitomator/gitomator-classroom/README.md

 ## The Interactive Console

-`bin/console` can load the IRB (Ruby's interactive shell) with some convenient functions pre-loaded.
+The `bin/console` script loads the IRB (Ruby's interactive shell) with a few convenient functions/variables pre-loaded.

-Type `bin/console --help` for more details.

-If `bin/console` is supplied with a context configuration file (via `--context`, or the `CLASSROOM_AUTOMATOR_CONTEXT` environment variable), the following globals are available:
+To be more specific, you can provide `bin/console` with a context configuration file (via `--context`, or the `CLASSROOM_AUTOMATOR_CONTEXT` environment variable).
+When the console loads, it will initialize a context object, based on the specified configuration file, and will make the following functions/variables available:

  * `logger`
  * `git`
  * `hosting`
  * `ci`

-Example:
+ * `classroom_automator_context`

+Type `bin/console --help` for more details.

+#### Examples

 Start the console: